IcelandicEsportsCircuit/IEC_Challengers_Series_1/Rulebook.md

 ### 4.1.2 Roster Eligibility

-The total number of team members must not exceed 9 (including 5 players, 3 stand-ins and a coach).
+The total number of team members must not exceed 8 (including 5 players, 2 stand-ins and a coach).

-A team must always have at least 3 players in the server that are either citizens or residents of the following countries:

-- Icelandic citizens.
-- Residing in Iceland.
-- Isle of Man
-- Jersey
-- Guernsey

 No player transfers between teams will be allowed within the same season.